 The breathing problems were being caused by his hypotonia – low muscle tone.
 (To my understanding, low tone doesn’t just mean weaker muscles.
 It’s like his muscles are a different texture and even when they get stronger they’re not going to be quite as strong as a typical person’s muscles.)
 Hypotonia affects all muscles, including organs, and basically his little body wasn’t strong enough to keep his airway completely open while he was relaxed during sleep.
 Henry had surgery when he was 15 months old to remove his adenoids and part of his tonsils in order to open up his airway.
 The reflux disappeared immediately as his breathing improved.
 It felt like a miracle after months and months of spit ups and throw up!
 He still has sleep apnea, though it is not as severe, and he now uses a BiPAP ventilator to help him sleep safely.

 Henry’s hypotonia also means that reaching his motor milestones takes more time and more work for him.
 Little by little, we could see him getting stronger as over his first two years he slowly learned to sit, and crawl, pull himself up to stand, and finally – at 2 years and 4 months old – he started walking on his own!
-We could not be more proud of our newest little toddler!
+Now, at age 4, he is still a bit wobbly, though he has been walking for almost 2 years.
+Over the past year we’ve seen his stamina for walking increase, and he is working on walking up stairs, though it’s still a pretty big challenge!

 Though his learning and growing looks different from other kids his age, it is amazing to see.
 Every glimpse of progress, each milestone reached feels like a huge relief and a huge blessing.